stirlo/thegossroom/_posts/2025-08-15-taylor-swift-and-sabrina-carpenters-friendship-timeline.md

 - music
 - taylor-swift
 temperature: 100
-title: "Taylor Swift and Sabrina Carpenter\u2019s Friendship Timeline"
+title: Taylor Swift and Sabrina Carpenter’s Friendship Timeline
 ---

 Taylor Swift and Sabrina Carpenter’s friendship has come a long way over the years.
 Before the pair became the besties they are today, Carpenter was a longtime fan of Swift.
 Prior to dropping tracks like “Nonsense” and “Espresso,” Carpenter posted covers of Swift’s songs on her YouTube page, including “Picture to Burn” and “White Horse.” […]